Davo176/frodo/README.md

 Additional Testing - Will Davis
 You should be able to run:
+make all
 make RANDKATS
 make ENCAPSKATS
 make DECAPSKATS
 and then run the produced executables
+These will be located in
+/frodo640
+/frodo976
+/frodo1344 respectively

 For interoperability you will again have to manually change the code between java and csharp The best way to do this is the find and replace java with csharp in the /tests directory Then for each run: